connected-web/vuesite-template/README.md

 ## Development Support

 - Hot-reloading provided by Vuepress
+- Mocha test framework included
+- Linting included as part of tests
-- Linting and testing on PRs via Github Actions
+- Testing on PRs via Github Actions

 ## How to get started